beaumontlab/antonie/README.md

 single chromosome.
 Combined, this means that right now, eukaryotic processing hard to do using Antonie.

+Additionally, Antonie does not yet benefit from the position information that can be inferred from paired end reads.

 SAMPLE USE
 ==========

-> $ antonie -f tot.fastq -r PfSBW25\_genome\_FASTA.fa -b 15 -x phi-x174.fasta -a NC_012660.csv -u > report
+> $ antonie -f tot.fastq -r PfSBW25\_genome\_FASTA.fna -b 15 -x phi-x174.fasta -a NC_012660.gff -u > report

 This will align the reads from 'tot.fastq' against the Pseudomonas SBW25 reference genome, while stripping out any PhiX reads.
-Annotations will be read from 'NC_012660.csv'.
+Annotations will be read from 'NC_012660.gff'.
 A human readable, but large, text based report will be written to 'report'.

 The mapping will be saved as 'data.sam', and can for example be viewed in [Tablet](http://bioinf.scri.ac.uk/tablet/) from the James Hutton Institute, or post-processed using [samtools](http://samtools.sourceforge.net/).

-Meanwhile, unmatched reads from 'tot.fastq' will be written to 'unfound.fastq', and could for example be reprocessed against another reference file to see what is in there.
+Meanwhile, because we passed -u, unmatched reads from 'tot.fastq' will be written to 'unfound.fastq', and could for example be reprocessed against another reference file to see what is in there.
 Alternatively, paste output from 'unfound.fastq' into BLAST.

 Finally, in 'data.js', all interesting features found are encoded in JSON format.
 To view this, point your browser at 'report.html', and it will source 'data.js' and print pretty graphs.